Our Most Popular Models

 Rolex engineers initially designed the Daytona with race car drivers in mind.
 The chronograph function of this tool watch can measure time periods of up to 12 hours.
 Daytonas from the 1960s are powered by the manual Valjoux caliber 72.
 Production of these hand-wound watches ended in 1976 when Rolex introduced the first automatic Daytonas.
 The Swiss manufacturer announced further improvements to their chronographs at Baselworld 1988, including automatic chronographs with the caliber 4030.
 This movement is based on the Zenith El Primero, which ticks at 36,000 vibrations per hour (vph).

-The Daytona with reference number 116520 garnered quite a bit of buzz at Baselworld 2000.
-This stainless steel watch features the automatic in-house caliber 4130.
-Rolex had debuted this caliber, their first in-house chronograph movement, only a year earlier in a gold version of the Daytona.
-The 4130 is 30.5 mm in diameter and 6.5 mm thick.
+Rolex's first chronograph caliber, the 4130, made its debut inside a gold version of the Daytona in 2000.
+This movement is 30.5 mm in diameter and 6.5 mm thick.
 It features 44 ruby jewel bearings, and its balance wheel oscillates at 28,800 vph.
 Outfitted with a stop-seconds mechanism, the small seconds display's hand comes to a halt whenever the time is being set.
 The movement has an impressive power reserve of 72 hours when the chronograph is off and 66 hours when it's on.
-KIF Parechoc's Kif shock protection system protects the balance and escape wheels against shocks and jolts.
+KIF Parechoc's KIF shock protection system protects the balance and escape wheels against shocks and jolts.
 Finally, as of 2005, magnetic fields have nothing on the balance thanks to Rolex's patented Parachrom hairspring.

 Cosmograph or Daytona?